j-thy/clairvoyance-old/README.md

 ## Installation and usage

 - Clone and cd into the project
-- Create a Python virtual environment
+- Create a Python virtual environment (tested on Python 3.10.6)

 ```shell
 python3 -m venv env